Venkat-Gorla/investment-calc-react/README.md

 # Investment Calculator - React App

 This is a **React + TypeScript** application built with Vite that calculates investment growth over time.
-This project is **based on a course** assignment but has been extended with additional features, improved design, and unit test coverage as part of independent work.
+This project is **based on a Udemy course** assignment but has been extended with additional features, improved design, and unit test coverage as part of independent work.

 ## 🧱 Project Structure